dtjv/dtjv.github.io/content/posts/mvc.md

 The MVC pattern describes a way to split an application into areas of concern and how these areas relate to each other.
-The areas of concern include the data model, the view and the controller.
+The areas of concern include the data Model, the View and the Controller.

 ### Model

 The Model represents the application data and the functionality to manage that data.
 It maintains data integrity by ensuring data creation and modification abide by the application rules.
+The Model is unaware of any other component in the system.

 ### View

 The View provides a visual representation of the application data.
+To a degree, the View must know about the Model.
+To what degree this knowledge exists depends on the flavor of the MVC pattern used.

 ### Controller

-The Controller encapsulates all business logic and orchestrates communication between the Model, the View and any other components added to the mix.
+In the _traditional_ version, the Controller encapsulates all business logic and orchestrates communication between the Model, the View and any other components added to the mix.
+Altnernative implementations of the MVC pattern diminish the Controller's role and off-loading functionality to other components.

 ## Questions